necrodios/MMR-Sync/README.md

 ## FAQ
 ### What exactly is synced between users?
-If a player finds any of the following items, they will also be given to every other player:
+If a player finds any of the following items, they will also be added to every other players inventory:
 * Ocarina of Time
 * Hero's Bow
 * Fire Arrow